 Source: Low Fat Pizza Hummus

 Pizza and hummus become best buds in Brandi Doming‘s incredibly delicious, bold-flavored Low Fat Pizza Hummus.
-This stuff is amazing with a spoon, on chips, on toast or any other way you can think of.
+This stuff is amazing with a spoon, on chips, on toast, or any other way you can think of.
 It is not only oil-free, making it healthier than most hummus recipes out there, it is wonderfully creamy and addictive.

 Source: Edamame Pistachio Hummus

 Add pistachios and edamame into the mix with this recipe.
 It’s pure yumminess!
-Eat this Edamame Pistachio Hummus with crackers, chips, or veggies, or use as a spread on sandwiches or veggie burgers.
+Eat this Edamame Pistachio Hummus with crackers, chips, or veggies, or use it as a spread on sandwiches or veggie burgers.